 In the graph below, I show cases and testing (note that in some weeks, I used an estimated number of viral tests after removing antibody tests).
 The percent of positive tests is shown in a second graph below.
 This week, I adjusted the numbers to remove the counties where the data dump occurred.
 Our adjusted percent positive was 5.6%, up from 5.4% last week.
 We’re staying well under the 10% threshold and are near the 5% goal used by many as an important metric, but our decline has stopped for now.

 If you want to see a table of the raw numbers with additional explanation of the numbers, I created a separate page for the chart of Weekly Testing and Cases.

 Weekly Increase in Total Cases

 Cases were increasing very rapidly in late March and early April, doubling or more every week.
-Then the case growth slowed to substantially less, and doubling time was as long as 7 weeks or more.
-With the spike in case growth in late June, our doubling time shorted to around three weeks, and now it is up to almost three months.
-The weekly % increase is down for nine week in a row, and I am optimistic that the downward trend in case growth will continue.
+Then the case growth slowed to substantially less, and doubling time was 7 weeks or more.
+With the spike in case growth in late June, our doubling time shorted to around three weeks for a while, but is now around six months.
+The weekly % increase trended up slightly this week.
 (This is based on the cumulative case totals, so it will never go negative.)